jambonz/jambonz-docs/docs/register-hook.md

 # Overview
 The platform allows sip clients to register, make and receive calls.
-Managing sip registrations is a shared between activity between the platform and the customer application.
-The platform handles the sip messaging aspects, but the determination of whether to authenticate a specific request is the responsibility of the application, by means of the registration webhook.
+Managing sip registrations is a shared  activity between the platform and the customer application.
+The platform handles the sip messaging aspects, but the determination of whether to authenticate a specific request is the responsibility of the application, which is notified of incoming REGISTER requests by means of the registration webhook.

 When the platform receives an incoming sip register request, the registering sip domain is first checked to see if there is a register webhook provisioned for the that domain.
-If there is no webhook provisioned for that domain, a 403 Forbidden response is sent.
+If there is no webhook provisioned for that domain, a 403 Forbidden response is sent back to the client.

 Otherwise, the platform will challenge the REGISTER request with a 401 Unauthorized response.